janhq/jan/docs/docs/guides/02-installation/01-mac.md

 ## Uninstall Jan

-As Jan is development mode, you might get stuck on a broken build To reset your installation
+As Jan is development mode, you might get stuck on a broken build.
+To reset your installation

 1. Delete Jan from your `/Applications` folder